top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Offset minimization in straight lanes

-Some words by devel-mstalder on this maybe?
+TODO: Some words by devel-mstalder on this maybe?

 #### Performance of the controller on curvy road